 Conclusion: Make Sure Debt Financing Is Right for Your Business

 Many lenders will gladly refinance your loan even if it’s not in your best interest, provided that you qualify.
-That’s why it’s important to remember that it’s up to you as the business owner to understand the financials of the deal when you’re refinancing debt.
+That’s why it’s important to remember that it’s up to you to understand the deal’s financials before refinancing debt.
 Fortunately, if you can lay out all the costs and benefits to your business, the decision should be straightforward.

-That said, if you’re not a finance expert, it can be difficult to make sure you consider every component.
-To ensure that you completely understand this financing option, here’s everything you should consider before pursuing debt refinancing.
+That said, if you’re not a finance expert, it can be challenging to make sure you consider every component.
+To ensure you completely understand this financing option, here’s everything you should consider before pursuing debt refinancing

 Editor’s Note: This post was updated for accuracy and comprehensiveness in July 2022.